proto-aiken-13/tp/docs/team/et-irl.md

 - Updated the `add` command to reflect the new command accepting a comment.
 - Updated the `edit` command to reflect the new command accepting a comment.
+- Added the `assign` command to give all students an assignment.

 ### Contributions to the Developer Guide (DG) and UML Diagrams